glmcr/IntraOceanicSubductionInitPhD.1/doc/ASPECT-Parameters.md

 - 2D only
+- free surface
+- prescribed velocity boundary conditions on all sides ?
 - Write an ASPECT plugin prm file that is based on the following official ASPECT cookbooks prm files:

    aspect/cookbooks/composition-passive-particles-properties.prm